trevordblack/Juliog/README.md

 julia> nibbles[7:4] := upper_nibble[3:0]
 julia> nibbles[3:0] := lower_nibble[3:0]
 ```

+Note that again, the colon-equals operator is acceptable for assignment.
+It is, not, however acceptable to use a colon-equals operator for wire or I/O creation.
+The equals operator is exclusive for this operation

-But the following is NOT accepted, since nibbles was not previously created
+Not also, that the following is NOT accepted, since nibbles was not previously created

 ```julia
 julia> upper_nibble = Input()[3:0]